hallysonh/ngx-imageviewer/README.md

     sortId: 0, // number used to determine the order of the buttons
     show: true // used to show/hide the button
   },

+  // short button configuration
+  nextPageButton: createButtonConfig('navigate_next', 'Next page', 0),
+  beforePageButton: createButtonConfig('navigate_before', 'Previous page', 1),
-  zoomInButton: new ButtonConfig('zoom_in', 'Zoom in', 1), // short button configuration
+  zoomInButton: new ButtonConfig('zoom_in', 'Zoom in', 1),
   rotateLeftButton: new ButtonConfig('rotate_left', 'Rotate left', 2),
   rotateRightButton: new ButtonConfig('rotate_right', 'Rotate right', 3),
   resetButton: new ButtonConfig('autorenew', 'Reset', 4)